temporalio/edu-converters-go-code/exercises/codec-server/README.md

    ![Codec Server settings icon](images/configure-codec-server-button.png)

-   (The "default" label may be in a different place in the top nav depending on your version of the Temporal CLI, and represents the default Namespace -- remember that Codecs are configured per-Namespace.)
    In the Codec Server settings menu, add the path to your Codec Server, which should be `http://localhost:8081` by default.
 You do not need to toggle the user access token settings if you aren't using authentication.

    ![Codec Server settings](images/codec-server-settings.png)